vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

 The most obvious reason is to limit the network traffic.
 Let's say you have 10k+ rows of sensor data, and you just want to visualize the number of rows.
 Then it doesn't make sense to download all 10k+ rows just to count them.
 Instead, you can let the Hub do the counting, and just download one row, which contains the result.

 The same is true with table joins: Let's assume you have orders and order lines.
-The order has a date column, but you want to see the order lines of the order at a specific date.
-Then you can download all orders and all orderlines, join them and throw away all order lines that do not belong to orders at a specific date.
-Or you can use a table join to solve this problem already on the source side without transporting to much data over the network.
+The order has a date column.
+But you want to see the order lines of the order on a specific date.
+Then, you can download all orders and all order lines, join them, and throw away all order lines that do not belong to orders on your desired date.
+Or, you can use a table join to solve this problem on the source side, without transferring too much data over the network.

 ## Aggregate data by using aggregate functions